microsoft/xlang/design_notes/XDN11 - Error handling.md

 always directly map to errors from another language.
 In addition, maintaining a mapping of errors between each supported language is not scalable.
 Lastly, there are a lot of errors which are domain specific and may not make sense in other languages and thereby not have equivalent error codes natively available.
-Given this, xlang will support a limited set of common errors which can be used by the projection of a language to map to or from its error.
-If the error being mapped has an equivalent in this set of common errors and the projection of the consumer's language provides an equivalent mapping from that mapped error, then that error will have a natural mapping in the other language.
+Because of this, xlang will only support a limited set of errors which can be used by the projection of a language to map to or from its error.
+These errors are intended to be used to indicate an error during the translation of the call and not to indicate errors from components.
+Components are encouraged to avoid returning errors as discussed later in [Alternative to errors](#alternative-to-errors).

+If the error being mapped has an equivalent in the set of errors and the projection of the consumer's language provides an equivalent mapping from that mapped error, then that error will have a natural mapping in the other language.
 In the case there isn't an equivalent error to map to in xlang, then a generic error, xlang_fail, will be available to be used.
 Note that in this case, the natural mapping of errors from one language to the other will be lost in the sense that it will not be an equivalent mapping.
 In the case there isn't an equivalent error to map to in a consumer's language, it is left to the projection of that language to decide what error from its language to map to based on what makes sense for that language.
 This can end up being a generic error.

 ## xlang errors